 5. Share And Promote Your Content

-Writing content is so so important, but you won’t see activity and future sales unless other people see it.
-Social media marketing can’t be underestimated in the blogosphere world.
-You want to expose as many people as possible to your content with the hopes of leading them back to your website.
+We’ve established how vital content is, but you won’t see conversions and future sales unless other people see it.
+Never underestimate the impact that marketing on social media can have on your blog.
+You want to expose as many people as possible to your content with the hopes of directing them back to your website.

-After you’ve published a post, you’ll want to immediately share it to your social media platforms.
-I have a business Facebook page for all my sites, with Pinterest, Instagram, Twitter, and LinkedIn accounts.
-The various platforms all have their individual flavors.
+Each time you publish a new post, you’ll want to share it directly to your social media platforms.
+I have a business Facebook page for all my blogs, along with profiles on Pinterest, Instagram, Twitter, and LinkedIn.
+The various platforms all have their individual flavors so post on a variety of platforms.
 For instance, LinkedIn caters to business professionals, while Pinterest and Instagram are more visual in nature.
 Take these features into account when promoting your content.

-One of the many awesome things about social media is the ability to analyze your analytics.
-That way you can determine which of your posts are seeing the most activity.
+One of the many beneficial features of using social media is the ability to analyze your analytics to determine which of your posts are seeing the most activity.
 You’ll also be able to see which platforms are driving the most traffic to your site.
 I’m a huge Pinterest fan.
 If I see that certain posts of mine are popular, I’ll continue promoting and sharing them.

 6. Importance Of A Call To Action

 Blogs are popular places to advertise products and services.
-It’s their key function in many instances.
+In fact, it’s their key function in many instances.
 Blogs are basically free advertising, and they’re a great way to promote both your content, and whatever it is you’re selling.

-If your blog’s sole purpose is to advertise, you’re not going to see a lot of activity and engagement from those visiting.
-Seek to educate first, and sales will happen organically, building a nice following based on your useful content.
-Stay current with your postings, blogging about current affairs, and sharing relevant tips and tricks pertaining to your niche.
-Posting about what’s hot will draw people to your site.
+If your blog’s sole purpose is to advertise, you may not see a lot of activity and engagement.
+Seek to educate first, and traffic and sales will happen organically.
+Post regularly – blog about current affairs, and share relevant tips and tricks that will be of interest to your niche.
+Sharing your opinion about what’s hot in the news will also draw people to your site.

-At the bottom of every post you write, place a concise and easy-to-follow Call to Action, which is just a simple directive to your readers to perform a task.
+At the bottom of every article you write, place a concise and easy-to-follow Call to Action, which is essentially a simple directive to your readers to perform a task.
 Calls to Action include phrases like “Click here for my free offer,” “Check out my free gift,” or “Visit my product page here.”
 Kindly asking your readers to do something is a great way to build your email list.
-Here’s my post on email marketing if you’re interested in learning more.
+Below is a post on email marketing if you’re interested in learning more.

 Learn More About Internet Marketing

-If you’d like to learn more about internet marketing, read my review or click the banner below.
-Wealthy Affiliate is the best platform out there for teaching you the skills you’ll need to build a thriving online business, and you can get started for free today.
+If you’d like to learn more about internet marketing, READ MY REVIEW or click the banner below.
+My #1 recommended resource is the best platform out there for learning the skills you’ll need to build a thriving online business, and you can get started for FREE today – no credit card required.